SPH Media

-SPH Media Trust (SMT), commonly known as SPH Media, is a media organisation with businesses in print, digital, radio, and outdoor media in Singapore.
-Legally a company limited by guarantee, it was incorporated on 19 July 2021, and began establishment operation on 1 December 2021 after Singapore Press Holdings completed the transfer of its media business.
+SPH Media Trust (SMT), trading as SPH Media, is a mass media company in Singapore.
+It was incorporated on 19 July 2021 as a company limited by guarantee, having been spun off from Singapore Press Holdings as part of a restructuring.
+It owns several major newspapers in the country, including the English-language The Straits Times and The Business Times, Chinese-language Lianhe Zaobao and Shin Min Daily News, Malay-language Berita Harian, and the Tamil Murasu.
+The company also publishes magazines and operates five radio stations.

-It forms part of a duopoly of the mass media in the country, alongside Mediacorp.
-SPH Media Trust has over 2,500 employees, including a team of approximately 1,000 journalists, including correspondents operating around the world.
+It forms part of a duopoly of the country's mass media, alongside the state-owned enterprise Mediacorp.
+SPH Media has over 2,500 employees, including a team of approximately 1,000 journalists, including correspondents operating around the world.

 History

 Singapore Press Holdings Limited (SPH) was formed on 4 August 1984 through a merger of three organisations, The Straits Times Press Group, Singapore News and Publications Limited and Times Publishing Berhad.

-SPH readership has stagnated since the early-2000s, as Singaporeans increasingly turned to online media for their news consumption.
+SPH readership has stagnated since the early-2000s as Singaporeans increasingly turned to online media for their news consumption.

 On 6 May 2021, SPH in response to shareholder pressures, had proposed that it would restructure itself and transfer its media business into a company limited by guarantee (CLG), which will be privately managed.
-The new CLG would initially be managed by the holders of SPH's management shareholders at the time, while still having to issue new management shares of the media business under the CLG as required by Newspaper and Printing Presses Act.
+The new company would initially be managed by the holders of SPH's management shareholders at the time, while still having to issue new management shares of the media business under the CLG as required by Newspaper and Printing Presses Act.
 The government would also lift the shareholder limits on the currently listed SPH entity.
 This new CLG was named SPH Media Trust.